Cardiac fibrosis

 Cardiac fibrosis commonly refers to the excess deposition of extracellular matrix in the cardiac muscle, but the term may also refer to an abnormal thickening of the heart valves due to inappropriate proliferation of cardiac fibroblasts.
-Fibrotic cardiac muscle is stiffer and less compliant and is seen in the progression to heart failure.
+Fibrotic cardiac muscle is stiffer and less compliant, as seen in the progression to heart failure, and prone to cardiac conduction disturbances (which can be heart rate dependent) that may give rise to arrhythmias.
 The description below focuses on a specific mechanism of valvular pathology but there are other causes of valve pathology and fibrosis of the cardiac muscle.

 Fibrocyte cells normally secrete collagen, and function to provide structural support for the heart.
 When over-activated this process causes thickening and fibrosis of the valve, with white tissue building up primarily on the tricuspid valve, but also occurring on the pulmonary valve.
 The thickening and loss of flexibility eventually may lead to valvular dysfunction and right-sided heart failure.

 Types

 Following are types of myocardial fibrosis: